zgoad1/PugG/README.md

 ***Programming***

 *Save the daytime bit for later.
 For now, focus on the dream level.*
-- Variable height jumping (longer hold = higher jump)
+- Pug Point assignment by score at level end
 - daytime level / Pug Point shop [in progress by Vincent]
 - Bath minigame implementation [in progress by Vincent]
 - finalized level design for level 1 [everyone should work together on this]
-- Rough draft levels 2 and 3[in progress by Matthew]
+- Rough draft levels 2 and 3 [in progress by Matthew]
-- Powerups [in progress by Zac]
+- Powerups & pickups [in progress by Zac]
 - implement the real art [in progress by Zac]

 - (level layout randomization or semi-randomization)

 ***Art***
-- Ground tiles (carpet etc.) [in progress by Sam]
-- random items to put on shelf platforms as decoration (vases, flowers, cups, etc.)
+- Various polish
+- Title screen music
+- Daytime level music
+- (Bath minigame music)
+- (Level complete jingle)

 *( ) means optional goal, may become mandatory for next meeting*